Table of Contents

 - N/A – I no longer use [product].”

-You need to send this questions to those who used your product at least twice.
+You need to send these questions to those who used your product at least twice.
 They are the ones who should have experienced the key product offering.
 Your aim should be to get at least 40% of users to state that they will be disappointed.
 If you miss the 40% mark, it is crucial for you to reposition your product or pivot completely.

 Beginning to Scale